American Swedish Historical Museum

 A number of famous Swedes have their own exhibits: opera singer and celebrity Jenny Lind; author Carl Sandberg; scientist Glenn Seaborg and inventor/seaman John Ericsson, who developed the USS Monitor, the first ironclad ship.
 An exhibit is dedicated to Alfred Nobel, who invented dynamite and established the Nobel Prizes.
 In interactive displays, you can hear the acceptance speeches of many of the winners, including Seaborg.

-The Jenny Lind exhibit reveals that the “Swedish Nightingale” was the Madonna of her day: decanters, mirrors and other souvenirs with her likeness abound.
+The Jenny Lind exhibit in particular reveals that the “Swedish Nightingale” was the Madonna of her day: decanters, mirrors and other souvenirs with her likeness abound.